Worked Example — United States — Congressional Term-Limit Vote Sequence (1995)

 The 1995 vote sequence demonstrates how the constitutional amendment process can operate as a mechanism of procedural containment.
 Although amendment proposals received substantial support, the combination of proposal fragmentation, absence of chamber identity, and agenda control prevented the emergence of a single amendment text capable of approaching the constitutional threshold.

-Within the broader institutional sequence documented on this site, the vote sequence represents the legislative phase of response following judicial foreclosure of state-level rotation architectures in U.S. Term Limits v.
-Thornton (1995) and preceding later judicial closure of ballot-based mechanisms in Cook v.
-Gralike (2001).
+Within the broader institutional sequence documented on this site, the 1995 vote sequence represents the legislative response phase following judicial foreclosure of state-administered rotation architectures in U.S. Term Limits, Inc. v.
+Thornton (1995) and preceding the ballot-instruction phase (1996–2000).

 Last updated — March 2026